viren1408/T-PAIn/README.md

 # Tempo2 Polyco Generator

-This script is designed to generate polyco files using Tempo2 for pulsar timing analysis.
+This script is designed to generate polyco files using Tempo2.
 It allows users to specify parameters through a configuration file and calculates the predicted rotation frequency and absolute phase at a given observation date.

 ## Installation

 1. Clone the repository: